Canaccord Genuity Maintains Stride (LRN) Buy Recommendation

 What is the Fund Sentiment?

-There are 991 funds or institutions reporting positions in Stride.
-This is an increase of 80 owner(s) or 8.78% in the last quarter.
-Average portfolio weight of all funds dedicated to LRN is 0.30%, an increase of 10.93%.
-Total shares owned by institutions decreased in the last three months by 0.99% to 60,464K shares.
-The put/call ratio of LRN is 1.02, indicating a bearish outlook.
+There are 986 funds or institutions reporting positions in Stride.
+This is an increase of 59 owner(s) or 6.36% in the last quarter.
+Average portfolio weight of all funds dedicated to LRN is 0.30%, an increase of 11.44%.
+Total shares owned by institutions increased in the last three months by 0.57% to 60,450K shares.
+The put/call ratio of LRN is 0.96, indicating a bullish outlook.

 What are Other Shareholders Doing?